gilrodni/detection_service/README.md

 ```

 ## Trade-offs
-1. **In-memory audit log** – Fast to implement but volatile; restarts wipe the log.
-Persisting to Postgres/S3 would be a next step if durability matters.
-2. **Single LLM call per request** – Keeps the implementation simple but `/protect` cannot literally stream the first topic; instead it instructs the LLM to return at most one topic.
+1. **Single LLM call per request** – Keeps the implementation simple but `/protect` cannot literally stream the first topic; instead it instructs the LLM to return at most one topic.
 A streaming API or multi-prompt fan-out could further cut latency.
+2. **Prompt storage** – Logs store the full prompt text by design; downstream deployments should add redaction/encryption if sensitive data could appear.
 3. **Keyword fallback** – Ensures deterministic behavior when the LLM misbehaves, though accuracy is limited versus the model.
 Adding evaluation + retraining would improve confidence.

 ## Next steps
-1. Persist audit logs and detection metrics to durable storage (Postgres or a data lake) for compliance.
-2. Add automated tests that stub the OpenAI client plus contract tests for the keyword fallback.
+1. Add automated tests that stub the OpenAI client plus contract tests for the keyword fallback.
-3. Implement caching / batching for repeated prompts to reduce cost and latency.
+2. Implement caching / batching for repeated prompts to reduce cost and latency.
-4. Introduce observability hooks (structured logging & tracing) plus configurable SLAs for `/protect`.
+3. Introduce observability hooks (structured logging & tracing) plus configurable SLAs for `/protect`.
+4. Add encryption at rest / field-level masking if prompts contain sensitive data.